-Assets & Instruments allowed Target allocation Application of Prudent Person Principle 1) Sovereign bond holdings 25% All bond positions in the portfolio are held in non-complex, high credit-rated jurisdictions with a minimum credit rating of A- whose prices are readily available and trade in highly liquid markets.
-The simplicity and secure nature of these fixed-income investments allow the companies to effectively measure and manage risk as well as provide adequate liquidity to meet underlying insurance obligations as they fall due.
-2) Corporate bond holdings 25% Minimum A rating Total consolidated exposure for both companies limited 5M€ per counterparty 3) Term Deposits 50% All term deposit positions are short term in nature, thereby providing adequate short-term liquidity to meet underlying insurance obligations
+Assets & Instruments allowed Target allocation Application of Prudent Person Principle 1) Sovereign bond holdings 18% The great majority of bond positions in the portfolio are held in non-complex, high credit-rated jurisdictions with a minimum credit rating of A- whose prices are readily available and trade in highly liquid markets.
+The simplicity and secure nature of these fixed- income investments allow the companies to effectively measure and manage risk as well as provide adequate liquidity to meet underlying insurance obligations as they fall due.
+2) Corporate bond holdings 29% Minimum A rating Total consolidated exposure for both companies limited 10M€ per counterparty 3) Term Deposits 53% All term deposit positions are short term in nature, thereby providing adequate short-term liquidity to meet underlying insurance obligations